JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_10/nn.md

 # More complex networks

-This section will show how to train more complex networks using the stochastic gradient descent.
+This section will show how to train more complex networks using stochastic gradient descent.
 We will also use the more complicated MNIST dataset which contains 60000 images of digits 0-9.

 As always, we start with the seed
 ```@example nn